 Multiboard should be used in lieu of plywood when non-combustibility codes need to be met.
 Multiboard is magnesium based, non-combustible building product.
 The board confidently holds Standing Seam fixing screws and meets Australian fire codes.

 Snaplock offers a contemporary no-fuss installation method compared to Standing Seam.
 This profile doesn’t require seam closing tools, however installation does use clip fixings and therefore Snaplock still requires a continuous substrate.
-Traditionally this would be a minimum 15 mm construction grade plywood for wall applications, and 17 mm construction grade plywood for roofing.
-Many installers will select an 18 mm construction grade plywood regardless of the cladding application.
+Traditionally this would be a minimum 19 mm construction grade plywood for wall and roof applications.
 Working with a continuous substrate ensures Snaplock’s pan is supported.
 This support reduces the risk of fixing clips creating visible shadows and imprints on the panel face.

 For commercial developments and BAL zone properties, Metal Cladding Systems advise Multiboard be used in lieu of plywood.
 Multiboard is magnesium based non-combustible product.
 The board confidently holds Snaplock fixing screws and meets Australian fire codes.

 Nailstrip continues to grow in popularity.
 It’s likely the panel’s substrate flexibility has a lot to do with this.
 This profile is the only seam product in the Metal Cladding Systems collection offering continuous and metal batten substrate options.
 Seam profiles are always best installed onto continuous substrates.
-However Nailstrip can be successfully installed onto 1.10 mm thick 15 mm x 50 mm or 24 mm x 50 mm steel battens.
+However Nailstrip can be successfully installed onto 1.1 mm thick 15 mm x 50 mm, 24 mm x 50 mm or 35 x 50 mm steel battens.
 When installing onto metal battens Nailstrip panel widths should not exceed 265 mm.
-If a continuous substrate is nominated, a minimum 15 mm construction grade plywood for wall applications, and 17 mm construction grade plywood for roof applications is recommended.
-Many installers will select an 18 mm construction grade plywood across an entire project
+If a continuous substrate is nominated, a minimum 19 mm construction grade plywood for wall and roof applications.

 Projects will opt for metal batten substrate solutions instead of continuous plywood or Multiboard due to a number of reasons, most common would be budget constraints and non-combustibility code compliance.